robfatland/othermathclub/TheFinePrint.md

 # The Fine Print

-The introduction to this book is the basic idea.
-Here are found framework details,  'the author's view'.
+The introduction to this book is more than sufficient to get started.
+The Fishing Kid story is the real start.
+If the reader has any interest in the backing thought process:
+Here is that framework, 'the author's view'.

 ## First the horse, then the cart

-This is a book about selected themes in mathematics.
-It uses computers when repetitive actions are enlightening but tedious.
-It uses Python because it is very readable and has a very big supporting library.
+This is a book on interesting themes in mathematics.
+It uses a computer when a repetitive calculation would be tedious.
+For example:
+Suppose you are standing on the real number line at zero looking east towards 1... suppose 1 is one mile distant... and you decide to walk halfway there.
+You arrive at 0.5 and then turn around and walk halfway back to where you began.
+Now you arrive at 0.25; and once again you turn around and walk halfway back to the previous stop, which was 0.5.
+And so forth; you keep cutting back and forth, each leg of your journey getting progressively shorter until it becomes miniscule.
+Where did you wind up on that real number line?
+We might be able to calculate this; but we can also put a computer up to the task of making the journey.

+First the math, then sometimes the computer.

 ## My hidden agenda

-As mentioned, I am one of an army of people who see that we need more careful thought in view of the challenges of the world.
-I chose the metaphor of 'holding open the door to an extraordinary world' as an invitation.
-My hope is that this is not a zero-sum game, that we may become even more extraordinary than we already are.
-But in contrast to, say, pointing out a rainbow, the process here involves (sometimes considerable) effort.
-That's the front end story; but what about the hidden agenda?
+I am one of many people who see that we need careful consideration on a vast scale to meet the challenges of living safely and happily in this present world.
+For my self, as an advocate for learning to think effectively, I chose the metaphor of 'holding open the door to an extraordinary world', really to act as an invitation.
+My contention is that this is not a zero-sum game, that by sharing this world we may become even more extraordinary than we already are.
+There is no loss when you turn to your neighbor and point out a rainbow.
+But to be sure the rainbows here involve effort, sometimes considerable effort.
+That's the front end story, 'holding the door open'; but what about the hidden agenda?

-I am holding the door open **also** to convince you that holding this door open is itself fun.
+I intend **also** to convince you that holding this door open is itself great fun.
 Perhaps you will develop some level of enthusiasm for and facility with being a teacher yourself.
-There are not enough good teachers in the world.
-Teaching is a skill.
-If it is fun and rewarding we have motivation to develop it; and this gives us more opportunities to teach the extraordinary.
+Teaching is a skill, a skill that is fun and rewarding to develop.
+So let us become teachers, that is my hidden agenda.